 Yes, you can find coupons and rewards for purchasing name brand products and stay on a budget.
 But, even more than being budget-friendly, I love that this shampoo is made with real ingredients that cleanse your hair without stripping the natural oils.

-When making your own shampoo, you may notice that it doesn’t lather as much as regular shampoo.
+When making your own shampoo, you may notice that it is thinner and doesn’t lather as much as regular shampoo.
 This is perfectly normal.
 It will work.
 I promise.
 You only need about quarter to half-dollar size portion depending on your hair length.

 The recipe below is a pretty basic recipe, so feel free to play with it.
 I love to use Tea Tree Oil or Peppermint Oil in place of the Lemon essential oil.
 Make sure to let me know what variation you try!

 Bonus Tip: I recommend using an Apple Cider Vinegar rinse afterward in place of conditioner.
-Simply pour 1/2 cup Apple Cider Vinegar on your hair after shampooing and rise.
+Simply pour 1/2 cup Apple Cider Vinegar on your hair after shampooing and rinse.